rudralaxmikanth5/CS6230_project/README.md

    * method Float copy_x: Returns the value of factor_res to pass to the next stage.
    * method Bit#(2) copy_op:  This is used to pass the opcode to the next stage.
 3. Registers and Data Flow:
+3. Registers and Data Flow:
-   * Registers op1, op2,..op4, x1,x2,..x4 are used.
+   * Registers (op1, op2,..op4, x1,x2,..x4) are used to manage the flow of data between different stages.
-   * Reg#(Bool) type registers are used to check the validity of the stages.
+   * Reg#(Bool) type add1_valid,..,add4_valid: Flags indicating the validity of the stages of addition operation.
 4. Rules:
    * tanh(x), sigmoid(x): Undergoes addition operation (op = 2'b00, 2'b01)
    * LReLu(x) or SeLu(x): Leaves the input value unchanged (op = 2'b10, 2'b11);